Andrew-Foster/dropout-detector/README.md

 -------------------

 Limitations:
-Not guaranteed to find every possible digital error in an audio file.
+* Not guaranteed to find every possible digital error in an audio file.
-Only works on mono files
-Only works on uncompressed files
+* Only works on uncompressed PCM files
-Only works on 16 or 24 bit audio
-Cannot find dropouts shorter than a few samples
+* Cannot find dropouts shorter than a few samples

 -------------------

 TODO (soon):
-Support stereo
-Refine algorithm with sample data.
+* Refine algorithm with sample data.
 New patterns for finding dropouts may emerge.

 TODO (later):
-Support an arbitrary # of channels
-Support an arbitrary bit rate
-Add GUI
+* Add GUI
-Support compressed file formats?
+* Support compressed file formats?
-Error detection/identification using machine learning? (would require huge set of example errors)
+* Error detection/identification using machine learning? (would require huge set of example errors)